mdda/deep-learning-workshop/ideas.md

             *   Our name corpus is built on top of the following two major sources:
                 1) the LDC bilingual person name list and
                 2) the "Person nach Staat" (Person according to state) category of Wikipedia, which contains person names written in English texts from different countries.

    *  How about learning to generate names?  e.g : Adversarial RNNs
       *   https://archive.org/details/india-names-dataset
           *   ```grep '^1994' ap-names.txt | sort -k2,2nr | head -50```

+   *  How about learning to generate English dictionary words?  e.g : Adversarial RNNs
       *   More traditional corpus to vocabulary (with counts, pre-sorted) :
           *   ```andrewsm@holland:/mnt/data/home/andrewsm/OpenSource/Levy/1-billion-sgns/counts.words.vocab```
           *   ```rsync -avz andrewsm@holland:/mnt/data/home/andrewsm/OpenSource/billion-placeholder/data/2-glove/ALL_1-vocab.txt ./notebooks/data/RNN/```